youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### list_compliance_items

-For a specified resource ID, this API action returns a list of compliance statuses for different resource types.
+For a specified resource ID, this API operation returns a list of compliance statuses for different resource types.

 Type annotations for `boto3.client("ssm").list_compliance_items` method.